Javascript is required

 Emerging Technologies: Quantum chaos, nonlinear models in big data analytics, intelligent simulations and forecasting of emerging technologies

-NSIA distinguishes itself by bridging the rigor of nonlinear science with the adaptability of intelligent systems.
+NSIA distinguishes itself by bridging the rigour of nonlinear science with the adaptability of intelligent systems.
 It encourages forward-thinking research that challenges assumptions, redefines complexity, and opens new frontiers for intelligent technologies shaped by nonlinear phenomena.

 Articles